 To get started first mix up the “french fry” coating and dump all of your spiralized veggies into the coating.
 Use a pair of tongs to move the veggies around to make sure they are fully coated.
 These come together surprisingly easy, the longest part is waiting for them to fry.

 I used my favorite cast iron pan to do the deep frying.
 I find cast iron works the best for deep frying, or frying anything in general.
 For one, the cast iron pan can withstand extreme heat, and two, nothing will stick to it.
-I am a huge cast iron advocate, if you want some more information on cast iron pans, check out this post!
+I am a huge cast iron advocate.

 Please remember that deep frying any food is dangerous if you are not careful.